section-engineering-education/engineering-education/articles/what-is-anti-virus-software/index.md

 Next, we have the Trojan horse programs.
 According to Greek mythology, the Greeks built a wooden horse to subterfuge the city of Troy.
 Much like the Greek Trojan, the computer Trojan horse aims to infect your computer using deception by tricking users into running seemingly benign computer programs.

 ### Ransomware
-Finally we have ransomware, ransomware "*is malicious software that blocks access to the victim’s data until a ransom is paid*.” — [David Koff](https://medium.com/@TheTechTutor?source=post_elevate_sequence_page-----b255b627c879----------------------), *What is Malware?
-And How to Protect Yourself Against It*.
-It usually involves encrypting ones files to render it unreadable to the victims.
+Finally we have ransomware.
+Ransomware "*is malicious software that blocks access to the victim’s data until a ransom is paid*.” — [David Koff](https://medium.com/@TheTechTutor?source=post_elevate_sequence_page-----b255b627c879----------------------).
+It usually involves encrypting one's files to render it unreadable to the victims.
 This incentivizes victims to pay up, usually using cryptocurrencies such as Bitcoin.

 ### Team Blue: The Marshal and Deputy

 ![marshal_badge](/engineering-education/what-is-anti-virus-software/marshal_badges.jpg)
 [*Image source*](https://www.google.com/search?tbs=simg:CAQSmAIJUgEqR_1jOuMQajAILELCMpwgaYgpgCAMSKJQX5wGBDIsMsgzwFsUM7xaVF5IXqzSFNfQ3rjTiJIIjqDaQJOMplSkaMFSG3g2HYBxTQAkiN7bp-IoFQ6LGQRvpqGIvSt6X4bSWrfibKNlpP3mBaSYhZruTNyAEDAsQjq7-CBoKCggIARIEnjKBEQwLEJ3twQkahAEKGQoGZW1ibGVt2qWI9gMLCgkvbS8wMXdrOWMKGAoFYmFkZ2XapYj2AwsKCS9tLzAzY255OQoYCgZjaXJjbGXapYj2AwoKCC9tLzAxdmtsChYKBHN0YXLapYj2AwoKCC9tLzA2bmdrChsKCWFpciBmb3JjZdqliPYDCgoIL20vMDEzbTEM&sxsrf=ALeKk00fnz1awR5UZ2suwA_GCs6tZoJE7g:1596539541828&q=old+west+marshall+badge&tbm=isch&sa=X&ved=2ahUKEwi_rYqitYHrAhVJI6wKHfwECEoQwg4oAHoECAkQKQ&biw=1694&bih=837&dpr=1.09#imgrc=fXAmoyg5R7o1UM)

 In the Wild West the marshal and deputy were there to protect the simple town folk from bandits and gangs.
-That is now the job of Anti-Malware (AV).
+That is now the job of Anti-Malware.

 ### Overview: What exactly is Anti-Malware?
 Anti-malware is software that protects the user from infrastructure destruction, financial ruin, loss of data or loss of consumer confidence, etc. through sophisticated malware techniques in detection, containment and prevention.